BruceBayne/Friday.NET/README.md

 # Event Invoker
 ---
- For eample you develop a public API  library with many events
+ For example you develop a public API  library with many events

  ```c#
  class BaseMessage